 The existing pavement structure consists of a concrete overlay that was placed on top of the existing asphalt pavement.
 This overlay was only intended to rehabilitate the existing pavement to extend the service life, and therefore was thinner than standard concrete pavement.
 The intention was that the concrete “float" and move freely on top of the asphalt, which is why there are many joints and very little reinforcement between slabs.
 After many years in service, the concrete is deteriorating, causing shifting between slabs and pop outs at the joints, creating a very rough ride.

 The proposed pavement structure will consist of a standard 8" doweled concrete pavement on top of pulverized asphalt that will be reused as base course.
 This is considered to be a complete pavement replacement, which will reset the service life of the roadway and pavement.
 There will only be joints every 15' along the roadway, and dowel bars will be installed at each joint.
 The dowel bars will help to transfer the load of a vehicle from one slab to the next, which will prevent shifting and deterioration at the joints.

 See the Pavement Structure Display for a visual comparison of the existing and proposed pavement structures.

 The pavement replacement will be constructed under a closed roadway with a posted detour.
 The detour will use WIS 13, WIS 23, and I-39 (see the Proposed Detour Route Display).
 Access to local residences, businesses, farming operations, and emergency services will be maintained during construction.

 The asphalt overlay on the bridge over Neenah Creek in the Village of Oxford will remain open to traffic during construction.
 The traffic control will consist of single lane closures with flagging operations.

-- Could be constructed as early as 2020 if funding is available
+- Could be constructed earlier if funding is available.